 Who gets to vote in the runoff election?

 If you are a registered voter, you can participate in the runoff election, even if you didn’t vote in the primary.
-Georgia is an open primary state, so you can vote in either the Democratic or Republican runoff.
+If you voted in one party’s primary, you can vote only in that party’s runoff election.
+If you skipped the party primary, you can select either a Democratic or Republican ballot.

 Going to the polls